Hayling United F.C.: Back-to-back relegations

 Throughout the 2012-13 Wessex Premier Division campaign, Hayling United were issued warnings over the state of their ground by the league.
 The authority's argument was that the College Ground did not meet the Grade F grade required for the Wessex Premier league as the ground was not fully enclosed by a six-foot-high perimeter fence.
 However, due to the fact that the Humbugs only rented the field from the Hayling College, installing the fence was harder than it first appeared.

 After several negotiations, it was decided that a removable fence would be placed at one of the field's entrances, and would be installed on match days by club representatives.
-Despite finding a temporary solution, Hayling were still demoted to the Wessex Division One at the end of the 2012–13 season and a points deduction ensured they would be relegated to the Hampshire Division One ahead of the 2014-15 campaign.
+Despite finding a temporary solution, Hayling were still demoted to the Wessex Division One at the end of the 2012–13 season and a points deduction ensured they would be relegated to the Hampshire Premier League Division One ahead of the 2014-15 campaign.

 On the rise again

-After steadying the ship with a respectable seventh-placed finish, Hayling achieved promotion back to the Hampshire Premier League by finishing runners-up in 2015–16.
+After steadying the ship with a respectable seventh-placed finish, Hayling achieved promotion back to the Hampshire Premier League Senior Division by finishing runners-up in 2015–16.
+The following season they won the League Cup.